-The Arboretum Advisory Committee will provide guidance of the living collections to maximize academic opportunities, research possibilities and public education as they evolve over time.
-The Arboretum Advisory Committee, comprised of representatives of the campus community, serves in an advisory role to ensure collection changes are aligned with policy, management issues and available resources.
+The Arboretum Advisory Committee will provide guidance of the living collections to maximize academic opportunities, research possibilities, and public education as they evolve over time.
+The Arboretum Advisory Committee, comprised of representatives of UML campus community, serves in an advisory role to ensure collection changes are aligned with policy, management issues, and available resources.

-- 3.1 Membership: The committee is comprised of representatives from the Student Government Association (SGA), faculty that engage with the collection and staff from Facilities Management, Sustainability and Advancement offices.
-Each group may from time to time update the individuals that sit on the committee, although members serve without expiration. - 3.2 Committee Charge: The committee develops and supports initiatives that promote the arboretum.
-Areas of interest include the following: - 3.2.1 Formulation and review of arboretum goals, plans and policies. - 3.2.2 Review and amendment of campus arboretum management and implementation activities. - 3.3 Meetings: The committee will meet at least twice annually to address its charge.
+- 3.1 Membership: The committee is comprised of representatives from the Student Government Association (SGA), faculty that engage with the collection, and staff from the University Facilities Management, Sustainability and Advancement Departments.
+Each group may from time-to-time update the individuals that sit on the committee, although members serve without expiration. - 3.2 Committee Charge: The committee develops and supports initiatives that promote the campus Arboretum.
+Areas of interest include the following: - 3.2.1 Formulation and review of Arboretum goals, plans and policies. - 3.2.2 Review and formulation of campus Arboretum management and implementation activities. - 3.3 Meetings: The committee will meet at least twice annually to address its charge.